Dynamic Ecological System Measures: Methods

 The flow- and storage-based, {\em simple} and {\em composite} $\texttt{diact}$ {\em utility measures}, {\em indices}, and {\em system efficiencies} for all $\texttt{diact}$ interaction types can be formulated, similar to their transfer counterparts, by substituting the corresponding $\texttt{diac}$ flows and storages for the transfer flows and storages in all equations above.
 We use a tilde notation over the simple versions of the vector and matrix quantities.

-The composite and simple \texttt{diact} utility indices can ecologically be interpreted as the relative direct, indirect, non-cycling, cycling, and total influence of one system compartment on each other, induced by all and single environmental inputs, respectively.
+The simple and composite \texttt{diact} utility indices can ecologically be interpreted as the relative direct, indirect, non-cycling, cycling, and total influence of system compartments on each other, induced by single and all environmental inputs, respectively.
 More specifically, the flow-based composite transfer utility index, $\mathbbm{t}^{\tau}_{ik}(t)$, for example, can be interpreted as the relative total influence of compartment $k$ on $i$ at time $t$, induced by {\em all} environmental inputs during $[t_1,t]$.
 The flow-based simple transfer utility index, $\mathbbm{t}^{\tau}_{i_k}(t) = \mathbbm{t}^{\tau}_{i_k k_k}(t)$, can then be interpreted as the relative total influence of compartment $k$ on $i$ at time $t$, induced only by the {\em two} corresponding environmental inputs, $z_k(t)$ and $z_i(t)$, during $[t_1,t]$.
 Similarly, the flow-based composite transfer utility index, $\mathbbm{t}^{\tau}_{i_0 k_0}(t)$, can be interpreted as the relative total influence of compartment $k$ on $i$ at time $t$, induced by {\em all} initial stocks during $[t_1,t]$.
 All the other flow- and storage-based, simple and composite \texttt{diact} utility indices can be interpreted similarly.

 Ecologically, the flow-based composite transfer utility vector $\check{\mathbbm{t}}^{\tau}(t)$ can be interpreted as the relative transfer effects of a system on its compartments and $\hat{\mathbbm{t}}^{\tau}(t)$ as those of the compartments on the system induced by environmental inputs at time $t$.
 The flow-based simple transfer utility vectors can be interpreted similarly.
 All the other \texttt{diac} utility vectors can also be formulated as their transfer counterparts given in Eq.~\ref{eq:b_effU3} by the corresponding substitutions and interpreted accordingly.